TimmyTurner51/2D-Minecraft-CE-LITE-/README.md

  - Major bug fixes, which includes player cursor misalignment
  - New feature!
 You can now double-press the Up/Jump key to toggle flying!
  - Oak tree generation has been changed
- - Code has been implemented for village generation (no houses yet though_!
+ - Code has been implemented for village generation (no houses yet though)!
  - Code has been implemented for spruce trees!
+ - Readded menus
+ - Improved the World Rendering Engine
+ - Removed asm code, as it's been replaced with C versions.

 Future Updates (in order of timeline):
  - Finish Village Generation